hsf-training/hsf-training-cmake-webpage/_episodes/08-debugging.md

 teaching: 10
 exercises: 10
 questions:
-- "How to I debug my code?"
+- "How to I debug everything?"
 objectives:
 - "Know how to find problems in CMake"
 - "Know how to set up builds for debugging"